robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/clickhouse/kb-queries-and-syntax/kb-alter-modify-column-is-stuck-the-column-is-inaccessible.md

----
-title: "ALTER MODIFY COLUMN is stuck, the column is inaccessible."
+#ALTER MODIFY COLUMN is stuck, the column is inaccessible.
 linkTitle: "ALTER MODIFY COLUMN is stuck, the column is inaccessible."
 description: >
     ALTER MODIFY COLUMN is stuck, the column is inaccessible.